ssioco/ssioco/README.md

 I'm just a guy with a passion for learning and technology.

 ### About me :ninja:
-- 🌱 I'm currently studying mechanical engineering👷 at the University of Antioquia and software development at Sena.

 -  I characterize myself for being responsible, organized and very committed to my work, I have the ability to easily adapt to changes and difficulties        that arise along the way, which I complement with my good communication and ability to work as a team, which allows me to find solutions that meet          customer needs.